vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 **[Liquidity fees](#liquidity-fees)** are defined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.

 Participants who want to **[commit liquidity](#liquidity-commitment-transaction)** to a market can enter their commitments as soon as a market proposal is submitted and accepted, even before the governance vote to create the market concludes, as well as at any time while the market is trading.
-Committing earlier in a market's lifecycle leads to a higher equity-like share in that market.
+Committing earlier in a market's lifecycle leads to a higher equity-like share in that market, assuming the trading volume on the market increases with time.

 ## Liquidity providers
 Participants with sufficient collateral can provide liquidity for markets through liquidity commitment orders.